Choose from 5 options:

 List of chemicals with high hazards for categorisation

-Use this list to check if your chemical has hazards in the highest human and environment hazard bands.
+Use this list to check if your chemical has hazards in the highest human health and environment hazard bands.

 On this page

-What is the high hazards list and when do I need to use it?
+What is the list of chemicals with high hazards for categorisation and when do I need to use it?

 - a list of chemicals that trusted national and international sources consider (see Appendix 8.1 of the Categorisation Guidelines) to be highly hazardous to human health or the environment, with hazard characteristics that are in our highest hazard bands, and